alex-hladun/WinstonWarrior/README.md

 Ads and analytics
 We app collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.

-No personal data is used to target user ads except the categories of podcasts that you’re subscribed to, such as “Technology” or “Business”.
-Each ad collects, and shares with its advertiser, only three numbers: total views, total taps, and total subscriptions from the ad.
+No personal data is used to target user ads.

 Information usage
 We use the information we collect to operate and improve our website, apps, and customer support.